- East Haven Together

 So, fewer single use plastic bags in circulation is great news for our environment.
 That is why in 2014 we welcomed the introduction of the single use carrier bag charge, recognising that it was an overwhelmingly positive step for Scotland to take – and the additional good news was that this charge covered non plastic single-use bags too – forcing consumers to look more closely at their non-essential habits.

-We face a widely accepted climate crisis, and as highlighted in our recently published report, we are lurching towards a litter emergency too so any incumbrance to us as consumers has to be a good thing.
+We face a widely accepted climate crisis, and as highlighted in our recently published report, we are lurching towards a litter emergency too so any nudge towards consumer behaviour change has to be a good thing.

 Today, 13 January 2021, the Scottish Government has confirmed that the minimum price of a single use carrier bag is set to double from 5p to 10 on 1 April 2021 in a further effort to combat plastic waste.

 There is no doubt that the charge has already had a significant effect on the behaviour of many shoppers across the country.
-It raised awareness of an underlying consumerism and promoted individual responsibility as people started to clock the number of excess bags they had used once then stored in kitchen cupboards and drawers.
+It raised awareness of an underlying consumerism and promoted individual responsibility.

 With each reusable bag that is used, we have seen a commitment from individuals to live a bit more sustainably, and to save a little money while supporting the green recovery efforts.